alankillip/robots-on-mars/README.md

 `npm install`

 This will fetch all the packages required to run the app.
+It shouldn't take more than a few minutes.

 When this has finished running, type

 `npm start`

 This runs the app in development node.
+The app is ready to view when the 'Compiled successfully!' message appears in the terminal

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.